r4space/r4space.github.io/docs/JCH.md

 2. Attach dupont connectors to serial cable
 3. Test powering up and loging in to the Pi
 4. Configure the Pixhawk Serial Port
-5. Configure Pixhawk
+5. Connect Pi to Pixhawk
-3. Attach the Pixhawk to the Pi

 ### Step1: Add 5V usb supply